 How to keep your baby hydrated in warm weather

 “For older babies and toddlers who are no longer exclusively breastfed, encourage them to drink cool boiled water in a cup between breastfeeds.
-You can also offer extra ‘snack’ breastfeeds to aid hydration,” says Jane.
+You can also offer extra ‘snack’ breastfeeds to aid hydration,” says Bec.

 “Be aware that you may need to wake your baby for feeds to ensure they don’t become dehydrated.”

 When it is hot, skin contact between you and your baby can be quite uncomfortable making breastfeeding more challenging for both of you.